Holiday gifts curated to bring hearts together wherever they are

 - Did you find the gift under extraordinary circumstances?
 If it came from a one-of-a-kind market or merchant, or has an unusual feature you can explain to your recipient, it will be all the more compelling.

 - Does your gift have a philanthropic twist, such as products made of upcycled components or from merchants with a social mission?

 - Do you have a particular relationship with the merchants behind your gift?
 Or does the gift include one of your own favorite things?
 If so, share your enthusiasm!

-Just Breathe…Chardonnay Staycation…Better Than Therapy…The Carnivore’s Delight…Picnic Under The Stars.
 Even without seeing them, all of these gifts evoke a particular mood and have a natural experiential component to them.

 It turns out that this gut instinct to give an experience, not just “stuff”, comes from a deep place in our psyches.
 According to Tom Gilovich, Irene Blecker Rosenfeld Professor of Psychology at Cornell, experiences yield more and better stories, become a bigger part of who we are, and connect us more to each other.
-So by taking the time to evoke an emotion, experience or situation with your gifts, you’re creating stronger long-term connections with the people you’re gifting to.6.
+So by taking the time to evoke an emotion, experience or situation with your gift, you’re creating stronger long-term connections with the person you’re gifting to.6.
 Pack it with flair

 There’s no rule that says gifts have to come in paper-wrapped boxes with store-bought cards or name tags on top.
-The manner in which you give your gift can make all the difference, and again, doesn’t need to cost much.
+The manner in which you give your holiday gift can make all the difference, and again, doesn’t need to cost much.
 Here are some of my favorite ideas, depending on the recipient: